 Prior to modeling these micro- and macro-cell interactions, it is necessary to determine the general behavior of the two-phase flow in the mesh cell being modeled.
 This is done by using a flow regime map to categorize the flow behavior into one of several classifications of flow.
-This allows for accurate determination of the inter-phase contact area, which is necessary for determination of interphase heat transfer and drag, as well as the correct selection of closure-term models.
+This allows for accurate determination of the inter-phase contact area, which is necessary for determination of inter-phase heat transfer and drag, as well as the correct selection of closure-term models.
 The CTF flow regime maps and inter-phase area calculation process are described in Chapter 3.

 Chapter 4 then discusses the "macro-interaction" models like wall drag, wall heat transfer, turbulent mixing, and void drift.
-Chapter 5 disscusses the "micro-interaction" models like inter-phase mass transfer and inter-phase drag.
+Chapter 5 disscusses the "micro-interaction" models like inter-phase mass transfer and interphase drag.

-The only remaining unknown parameters at this point are the thermophysical fluid properties, which are dependent on fluid pressure and temperature.
-These properties are available to CTF via intrinsic fluid property data tables and are discussed in Chapter 8.
+The only remaining unknown parameters at this point are the thermophysical fluid and solid properties.
+These properties are available to CTF via intrinsic fluid property data tables and are discussed in Chapters 8 and 9.